-Mental health first aid (MHFA) is the help provided to a person who is developing a mental health problem, experiencing a worsening of an existing mental health problem or in a mental health crisis.
-The first aid is given until appropriate professional help is received or the crisis resolves.
+Designed by Mental Health First Aid Australia, Mental Health First Aid (MHFA) is the help provided to a person who is developing a mental health problem, or who is in a mental health crisis (for example, the person is suicidal or has had a traumatic experience).
+Like physical first aid, MHFA is given until the person receives professional help or until the crisis resolves.

 Course content is derived from a number of consensus studies incorporating the expertise of hundreds of researchers, clinicians, mental health consumer advocates and carer advocates across the English speaking western world.

-- Skills in how to give appropriate initial help and support someone experiencing a mental health problem
+- Skills in how to give appropriate initial help and support someone experiencing a mental health problem; and

 - Skills in how to take appropriate action if a crisis situation arises involving suicidal behaviour, panic attack, stress reaction to trauma, overdose or threatening psychotic behaviour.

 The Arts Wellbeing Collective identified a need for MHFA to be delivered in the performing arts industry in order to:

 - Help address common misunderstandings and mythology around mental health problems in the industry and wider community;

 - Give skills for participants to spot signs and symptoms of possible mental health problems in colleagues, cast, crew and creatives;

 - Raise awareness and understanding of common mental health problems prevalent in the arts industry (including depressive disorders, anxiety, suicide ideation and substance use); and

 - Create ambassadors for positive mental health in the industry.